 The Macintosh laryngoscope has a curved blade which allows exposure of the larynx by positioning the tip in the vallecula, anterior to the epiglottis, lifting it out of view.

-During a tonsillectomy, a surgeon inserted a larger than intended Boyle-Davis gag, which allowed full view of the vocal cords when the mouth was opened.
-Macintosh subsequently reasoned that it was the relationship between the epiglottis and the blade that was important in conducting effective laryngoscopy.
+Macintosh reasoned that it was the relationship between the epiglottis and the blade that was important in conducting effective laryngoscopy, as he explained to Sir Anthony Jephcott: